Which is best: Importing a Word file or attaching it?

-- Import Questions from a Word Document - If you want the questions to display on screen, or want to turn them into items that can be used to build tests, then you can format and import the Word document so questions into ALL In Learning.
-(Note: We also recommend importing a PDF with an answer key for many scenarios, like a test that consists of reading passages with questions.)
+- Import a Word Document if you need multiple choice (or multipart) questions to display on screen, or to create items that can be used to build tests.
+(Note: We also recommend importing a PDF with an answer key for many scenarios, such as reading passages with questions.)

 - Name the Assessment.

 The name of the Word file will become the default name of the assessment, but you can change it on the import settings screen.
 After importing, you can change it under Lessons/Assessments > My Assessments > Actions > Properties.

 Questions numbers must be formatted using a Numbered List followed by the text and/or image.